metonym/svelte-time/README.md

 ### dayjs export

-For convenience, this library exports `dayjs`.
-This is for use cases where a component or action would not work, like setting the document title.
+`dayjs` is re-exported for your convenience.
+This is useful for cases where the component and action would not work, like setting the document title.

 The `dayjs` function extends the [relativeTime plugin](https://day.js.org/docs/en/plugin/relative-time).